-HISTORIC WHALING
+HISTORICAL WHALING

-The number of humpback whales in the North Pacific may have numbered approximately 15,000 individuals prior to exploitation (Rice 1978).
+Rice (1978) estimated that the number of humpback whales in the North Pacific may have been approximately 15,000 individuals prior to exploitation; however, this was based upon incomplete data and, given the level of known catches (legal and illegal) since World War II, may be an underestimate.
 Intensive commercial whaling removed more than 28,000 animals from the North Pacific during the 20th century (Rice 1978).
-From 1961 to 1971, 6,793 humpback whales were killed illegally by the USSR.
-Most animals were taken from the Gulf of Alaska and Bering Sea (Doroshenko 2000).
+From 1961 to 1971, an additional 6,793 humpback whales were killed illegally by the U.S.S.R.
+Many animals during this period were taken from the Gulf of Alaska and Bering Sea (Doroshenko 2000); however, additional illegal catches were made across the North Pacific, from the Kuril Islands to the Queen Charlottes, and other takes in earlier years may have gone unrecorded.
+Humpback whales in the North Pacific were theoretically protected in 1965, but illegal catches by the USSR continued until 1972 (Ivashchenko et al. 2007).